Bradford on Avon

 - Names from Kelly's Directory 1899, transcribed by the late Ted Wildy.

-- Ask for the gazetteer for a calculation of the distance from Bradford on Avon to another place.
+- Ask for a calculation of the distance from Bradford on Avon to another place.